davidfongione/Perseids/README.md

 # Perseids <br> Project 3 from the course FYS3150 of University of Oslo, Autumn 2017

-The goal of this project is to compute a simulation of the Solar System with both Euler's and Verlet's algorithms to solve the ordinary differential equations combined with Newton's law.
+This program aims to compute a simulation of the Solar System with both Euler's and Verlet's algorithms to solve the ordinary differential equations of the system combined with Newton's law.

 [![The orbits of the planets in the Solar System for the next 30 years](https://s1.postimg.org/9kfx39w6lr/plot.png)](https://postimg.org/image/4xua2kxmy3/)